 Apart from generating revenue, advertisements also are the cause of concern for Facebook.
 Ads adversely affect users’ engagement, in turn, reducing the user time spent on Facebook.
 Maintaining uniformity with the ad posts are challenging as it differs on various aspects like size, frequency, and display patterns.

-Facebook being aware of obstacles is apparently trying to strike out a balance between revenue generation and seamless user engagement.
+Facebook is aware of obstacles is apparently trying to strike out a balance between revenue generation and seamless user engagement.